zorael/kameloso/README.md

 ## Configuration

 The bot needs the services account name of one or more administrators of the bot, and/or one or more home channels to operate in.
+Without either it's just a log bot.
 To define these you can either specify them on the command-line, or generate a configuration file and enter them there.

 ```sh
 $ ./kameloso --writeconfig